 Business Cash Advance for Construction Companies

-Business Cash Advances (also known as a Purchase of Future Sales) advance a fixed lump sum of money with a discounted purchase price, also known as a specified amount, to payback.
+Business Cash Advances (a Purchase of Future Sales) advance a fixed lump sum of money with a discounted purchase price, also known as a specified amount, to pay back.
 The advance is repaid by taking a fixed percentage of future overall sales

 Rates: Factor rates 1.10% up to 1.45%

 Terms: Estimated payback periods are 3 to 18 months, but no term limit